 - When ready to serve, arrange the asparagus on a serving platter.
 Season with salt and pepper.
 Add a drizzle of good extra virgin olive oil and lemon zest.
-Top with the Mediterranean salsa.
-Enjoy!

-- Visit our Online Shop to browse quality Mediterranean ingredients including extra virgin olive oils, all-natural and organic spices and more.
+- Visit our Online Shop to browse quality Mediterranean ingredients including extra virgin olive oils, all-natural and organic spices, and more.